Royal Malay Regiment: Captain Hamid Bin Awang

-Based on intelligence gathered indicating that a force of 40 to 50 communist guerrillas of the would converge on Gunung Pueh, "D" Company of 2nd Royal Malay Regiment led by Captain Hamid was tasked in a search and destroy mission.
+Based on intelligence gathered indicating that a force of 40 to 50 communist guerrillas would converge on Gunung Pueh, "D" Company of 2nd Royal Malay Regiment led by Captain Hamid was tasked in a search and destroy mission.

 On April 7, 1973, Captain Hamid and his company detected a communist guerrilla encampment.
 He organised his company for an assault on the camp.
 Captain Hamid fired a round of M79 grenade launcher to mark the start of the attack and rushed into the communist guerrillas camp.
 In the heat of battle, a communist guerrilla tried to shoot down one of Captain Hamid's men.
 Captain Hamid immediately rushed to the guerrilla and hit him in the back of the neck with his grenade launcher's butt.

 Captain Hamid's company scored three kills and captured three enemy weapons, as well as ammunition and assorted equipment.
 Captain Hamid's company suffered one KIA.
 Captain Hamid was awarded the SP on 6 June 1973.